RobertKatke/easyParallax/README.md

 ```

 ## Usage
 You can easily call the plugin by using the class *parallax*
+*no JavaScript call is needed*
 ```html
 <div class="parallax" data-effect="scroll"></div>
 ```